EGove/Qi-Samples/Basic/Python/QiPy/readme.rst

 ------------------------------

 The Qi service is secured by Azure Active Directory.
 For a request to succeed, a token must be obtained and attached to every request made to Qi.
-The sample applications are examples of a confidential client.
-Confidential clients provide a user Id and secret that are authenticated against the directory.
+Clients provide a client application identity and secret that are authenticated against the directory.
 The sample code includes several placeholder strings; you must replace the placeholder strings with the values you received from OSIsoft.
 The strings are found in ``config.ini``:

 .. code:: python